 Please follow instructions in eIRB for responding to any requests for revisions in order to receive full approval.
 Revisions must be submitted to the IRB in eIRB by clicking the "Submit to IRB" button, as they are not automatically sent when completed.

 Responsibilities after IRB Approval: Conduct the study in accordance with the approved protocol and IRB guidelines.
 Importantly, researchers are expected to carry out their research using the procedures and materials approved by the IRB, and any deviation from that will require approval by the IRB prior to implementation of the change(s).
 Please be aware of reporting requirements post IRB approval.
 The following activities require further submission to the IRB:

 Investigators are encouraged to work with the IRB throughout the submission process and while conducting their study.
-Please do not hesitate to use the support in place for the investigators conducting human subjects research.
+Please do not hesitate to use the support in place for investigators conducting human subjects research at SLU.